Here’s the lowdown on World Rugby’s Regulation 8, which governs players' international eligibility

 What are rugby’s international eligibility rules?

-Recent news stories surrounding Rugby World Cup 2019 qualifying have once again shone the spotlight on players’ eligibility.
+There has been a fair bit of chat during Rugby World Cup 2019 about players’ eligibility.
 So what are rugby’s international eligibility rules?
 This all falls under World Rugby’s Regulation 8 and here we break it down.

 Which country can a player represent?